 Learn the different uses of the word chance with those usage notes from English Express—a podcast from English Plus Podcast Network.

-You don’t have a lot of time, but you still want to learn and you wait to express yourself in English every day I get it.
-And that’s why I created English Express.
-This is your host Danny and this is English Express everyday we’ll have a very short episode in which you will learn and you wait to express yourself in English.
+[00:00:00] Danny: You don’t have a lot of time, but you still want to learn a new way to express yourself in English every day.
+I get it, and that’s why I created English Express.
+This is your host, Danny, and this is English Express.
+Every day we’ll have a very short episode in which you will learn a new way to express yourself in English.

 [00:00:23] Never stop learning even if you don’t have a lot of time for it.
 Listen to English Express.

 [00:00:35] Welcome to a new English Express episode.
 In this episode, we will talk about how to use the word chance and the different ways we can use it.
 Trust me, it’s a lot more than you think, so stay tuned and learn about this word.
 You can find the transcript on my website, englishpluspodcast.com you can find the links in the description of the episode.